jilion/sublimevideo-wordpress/readme.md

-# SublimeVideo - HTML5 Video Player
+# SublimeVideo WordPress Plugin

 ## Description

-This plugin allows you to easily integrate SublimeVideo Player with your WordPress site.
+This plugin allows you to easily integrate [SublimeVideo Player](http://sublimevideo.net) with your WordPress site.
 It provides an [easy-to-use visual editor](https://github.com/jilion/sublimevideo-wordpress/blob/master/screenshot-1.jpg) that will help you generate shortcodes for your videos.

 ## Documentation